AnotherCreator/Library-Domain-Application/README.md

 ## Lab 4:
-The purpose of this assignment is to learn the basics of ORM and EntityManager operations, demonstrate through JUnit test cases, and to begin the design process for your final project.
+The purpose of this assignment is to learn the basics of ORM and EntityManager operations, demonstrate through JUnit test cases, and to begin the design process for our final project.

 ### Domain:
 __Business Domain__: Library